 - 1.1.
-The Governors of Chadsgrove School have adopted the Local Authority's model safeguarding policy for use in school, and the stated procedures follow Worcestershire County Council guidance issued in June 2014. - 1.2.
-This policy has been developed in accordance with the principles established by the Children Acts 1989 and 2004; the Education Act 2002; and in line with government publications the Teachers' Standards 2012, 'Working Together to Safeguard Children' 2015 and 'Keeping Children Safe in Education', September 2016. - 1.3.
-Chadsgrove School fully recognises its moral and statutory responsibilities for safeguarding and promoting the welfare of children. - 1.4.
-This policy applies to all staff, governors and volunteers working in the school. - 1.5.
-This policy applies to all pupils at the school, including those who have attained the age of 18. - 1.6.
+This policy has been developed in accordance with the principles established by the Children Acts 1989 and 2004; the Education Act 2002; and in line with government publications the Teachers' Standards 2012, 'Working Together to Safeguard Children' 2015 and 'Keeping Children Safe in Education', September 2016. - 1.2.
+Chadsgrove School fully recognises its moral and statutory responsibilities for safeguarding and promoting the welfare of children. - 1.3.
+This policy applies to all staff, governors and volunteers working in the school.
+It also applies to all pupils at the school, including those who have attained the age of 18. - 1.4.
 There are five main elements to this policy: - Ensuring we practice safer recruitment in checking the suitability of staff and volunteers to work with children: - Raising awareness of child protection issues and equipping children with the skills needed to keep them safe; - Developing and then implementing procedures for identifying and reporting cases, or suspected cases, of abuse; - Supporting pupils who have been identified as in need of early help or at risk of harm in accordance with his/her agreed Child Protection, Child in Need or Early Help plan; - Establishing a safe environment in which children can learn and develop. - 1.5 We recognise that, because of the day to day contact with children, school staff are well placed to identify concerns early and to observe the outward signs of abuse.
-The school will therefore: - Establish and maintain an environment where children feel safe, secure, valued and respected and are encouraged to talk, believing they will be listened to; - Ensure children know that there are adults in the school whom they can approach if they are worried; - Include opportunities in the curriculum, specifically through PSHE and ICT, for children to develop the skills they need to recognise and stay safe from abuse and to know who they should turn to for help.
+The school will therefore: - Establish and maintain an environment where children feel safe, secure, valued and respected and are encouraged to talk, believing they will be listened to; - Ensure children know that there are adults in the school whom they can approach if they are worried; - Include opportunities in the curriculum, specifically through PSHE and ICT, for children to develop the skills they need to recognise and stay safe from abuse and to know who they should turn to for help. - 1.6 We seek to ensure that the child's wishes and feelings are taken into account when determining what action to take and what services to provide to protect children from harm.
+To this end we will:

-- 1.6 We seek to ensure that the child's wishes and feelings are taken into account when determining what action to take and what services to provide to protect children from harm.
-To this end we will: - Ensure there are systems in place for children to express their views and give feedback e.g. through school/class councils, safety questionnaires, participation in anti-bullying and e-safety activities - Ensure that the child's thoughts/wishes and feelings are recorded on all referrals.
+- Ensure there are systems in place for children to express their views and give feedback e.g. through school/class councils, safety questionnaires, participation in anti-bullying and e-safety activities - Ensure that the child's thoughts/wishes and feelings are recorded on all referrals.